docsteveharris/2020-NHS-AI-call/draft.md

 ### NHS unmet clinical need and market plan

+NOTE: Please also provide a description of how your AI solution will support the NHS Long Term Plan, NHSX strategic priorities and/or wider government priorities including the Industrial Strategy grand challenges or resource efficiency.
+Please report market size, any related trend or forecast, patient population affected, NHS cost burden, and state of the art.
+NOTE: relevance to priorities and needs of the NHS, cite the NHSX documents

 We submitted the Expression of Interest for this call on 4 March 2020.
 On 11 March 2020 the WHO declared COVID-19 a global pandemic.
 The need for an effective tool to forecast hospital bed demand, and provide reliable, ward level forecasts was pressing when we made the original application.
 It is even more pressing now.
 There is no future where NHS capacity is plentiful.
 Even if we can build temporary hospitals, we cannot instantly train new staff and expand the workforce overnight.
 Instead it is imperative that we better manage our existing resource, and make the system as efficient as possible.
 Above all we must remember that the problems of bed supply and demand were increasing even before COVID-19.
 Between 2010 and 2019, NHS bed capacity fell by 10.1%, and bed occupancy levels rose from 85% to 90%, with corresponding knock-on effects in waiting times for A&E, for cancer and for surgery.[@NHS Key Statistics briefing paper 2020]